Thermalization processes induced by quantum monitoring in multi-level systems: Non-equilibrium dynamics

 \section{Non-equilibrium dynamics}

 Let us consider a quantum system defined in a $N$-dimensional Hilbert space whereby the Hamiltonian $H$, assumed to be time-independent, admits the following spectral decomposition

 At time $t=0^{-}$ the system is supposed to be in an arbitrary quantum state described by the density operator $\rho_0$.
-We then apply the two-point measurement scheme\,\cite{TalknerPRE2007}, where a projective measurement of energy is performed both at the initial and at the final time.
-Therefore, at time $t = 0^{+}$ a first projective energy measurement is carried out, so that the state of the system after the measurement is one of the projectors $|E_k\rangle\!\langle E_k|$ with probability $c_k$ (where $c_k >0 \ \forall k = 1, \dots, N$ and $\sum^N_{k=1} c_k =1$), while the energy of the system is $E_k$.
+We then apply the two-point measurement scheme\,\cite{TalknerPRE2007}, where a projective measurement of energy is performed both at the initial and at the final time of the protocol.
+Therefore, at time $t = 0^{+}$ a first projective energy measurement is carried out, with the result that the state of the system after the measurement is one of the projectors $|E_k\rangle\!\langle E_k|$ with probability $c_k$ (where $c_k >0 \ \forall k = 1, \dots, N$ and $\sum^N_{k=1} c_k =1$), while the energy of the system is $E_k$.

 Afterwards, the system undergoes a number $M$ of consecutive projective measurements of the generic observable

 where $\alpha_k$ and $\ket{\alpha_k}$ are the outcomes and eigenstates of $\mathcal{O}$, respectively.
 We suppose $[H,\mathcal{O}] \neq 0$.